drummonds/bytestoneblog/content/posts/Accounting for progammers/_index.md

 # Accounting for Programmers

-This is a book to introduce the concepts of accounting to programmers.
-It is born of my own exploration into the subject.
+This is an extended series of posts to introduce the concepts of accounting to programmers.
+It is born of my own exploration into the subject and I have started writing in 2016.
 It take a somewhat different approach to most books in that we will be looking at accounting from the point of view of a programmer, me!

 Structure